Smart contract instances¶

 Parameter to the receive function.

-Amount of GTU for the instance.
+Amount of CCD for the instance.

 Events can be logged during the execution of smart contract functions.
 This is the case for both init and receive functions.
 The logs are designed for off-chain use, so that actors outside of the chain can monitor for events and react to them.
 Logs are not accessible to smart contracts, or any other actor on the chain.
 Events can be logged using a function supplied by the host environment.